We are now in the midst of the “Dead Zone” – that time of year in the NFL when all goes quiet. This is the sound of silence.

 Can you imagine?

 Put yourself in the shoes of the Maryland Stadium Authority.
-Think of a project that you’ve worked on for months and months.
+Think of a project that you’ve worked on for months and months, even years.
 You finally have an opportunity to present your work.
 You do so with pride and determination and conviction.
 Right on down to the core of your soul, you believe in your well formulated opinion and the summation of your efforts.